boredoms/prone/fast-coresets/README.md

 # Fast k-Means Clustering

-This repository contains the code for the submission.
+This repository contains the code for the subsision.

-Building uses the conan build system and CMake
+Building uses the conan build system, version 1.x.x and CMake.

 Builds can be configured using `ccmake -S . -B build`, `cmake --build build` then builds the utility, with the binary placed in ./build/src/corset